-Today we meet here not in a spirit of crisis, but with a sense of hope and of cautious optimism.
+And we meet not in a spirit of crisis, but in one of hope and of cautious optimism.

-America is now fully behind its Indian citizens with a solid mandate of support.
-In the past eight years, and particularly the past four years, a series of new programs have been available to Indians for the first time.
-And we have seen experienced Indian leaders emerge to take advantage of these programs and, in many cases, themselves administer them for the benefit of the Indian people.
+Our nation is now fully behind its Indian citizens with a solid mandate of support.
+The past eight years -- and particularly the past four years -- have seen the development of a series of new programs available to Indians for the first time.
+And we have seen vital, competent Indian leadership step forward to help put these programs to work for the benefit of the Indian people.

-The formation of our Council grows out of the activity of the past four years.
-It was recommended in the report of a Presidential task force on Indian Affairs convened in 1966.
-The Executive Order which created it accompanied President Johnson's historic message to Congress on goals and programs for the American Indians of March 6th.
+The formation of our Council is part of this progress.

+It was recommended in the report of a Presidential Task Force on Indian Affairs convened in 1966.
+The Executive Order which created it accompanied President Johnson's historic message of March 6th to Congress on goals and programs for the American Indians.